Ayshford Chapel

 Ayshford Chapel is a former private chapel in the village of Ayshford, in the parish of Burlescombe, Devon, England.
 It is recorded in the National Heritage List for England as a designated Grade I listed building, and is under the care of the Friends of Friendless Churches.
 It is situated immediately to the south of the manor house of Ayshford Court, and to the north of the Grand Western Canal.

 History

 The chapel was built in the 15th century by the Ayshford family of adjacent Ayshford Court.
 It is considered to be large for a private chapel in Devon.
 It was renovated during the 19th century.
 This renovation included installation of stained glass; this was the first signed work by the glass painter John Toms of Wellington.
-Since it was declared redundant, the chapel has been maintained by the charity, the Friends of Friendless Churches, who hold a 125 year lease with effect from 1 February 2000.
+Since it was declared redundant, the chapel has been maintained by a charity, the Friends of Friendless Churches, who hold a 125 year lease with effect from 1 February 2000.
 In 2001–02 the charity undertook major conservation work.
 This included restoring the salmon-pink limewash in the interior, and repairing the stained glass.